OurGiant/aws-idp-saml/README.md

 - using firefox in Ubuntu when browser installed with snap package management.
 There are several methods to work around this, you can also install chrome and use the chrome driver.
 - Chrome browser update will cause a driver-out-of-date error to occur.
 The driver must be manually updated.

+## To Do
+- check and pull the latest chrome driver

 ## System Information

 The utility was developed on Windows and Linux, with testing support provided by users on macOS.